coldshrine/study-notes/talks/the-dos-and-donts-of-error-handling.md

 * Reliable (annoys people if they fail), banks, telephone
 * Dodgy (cross if they fail), Internet, HBO, Netflix
 * Crap (very cross if they fail), free apps

+Different technologies are used to build and validate the systems.

+How can we make software that works reasonably well even if there are errors in the software?
+"Making reliable distributed systems in the presence of software errors" book by Joe Armstrong